 This is important because the ability of sex workers to separate themselves from exploitative brothel owners was an important aspect of the Prostitution Reform Act 2003.

-intention that local bodies would be able to make such restrictive rules as to make it impossible to operate small private brothels.
-I am glad Christchurch City council will not waste any more resources on a futile legal battle, and hope instead that this
+Parliament's intention that local bodies would be able to make such restrictive rules as to make it impossible to operate small private brothels.
+I am glad Christchurch City council will not waste any more resources on a futile legal battle, and hope

 Police in this Forth Worth suburb raided an adult store, confiscating various sex toys and pornography, forcing it to shut down.